 It assures that once you have paid $4,700 out-of-pocket for the year (2013) for your covered drugs, you only pay a small coinsurance amount or a copayment for the rest of the calendar year.

 When Can You Join, Switch, or Drop a Medicare Drug Plan?

 You can join, switch, or drop a Medicare Part D Drug Plan at these times:

 - When you first become eligible for Medicare (3 months before you turn age 65 to 3 months after the month you turn age 65)

-- From November 15-December 31 of each year.
+- From October 15-December 7.
 Your coverage will begin on January 1 of the following year.

 - At any time if you qualify for extra help.
 This includes people who have Medicare and Medicaid, belong to a Medicare Savings Program, get Supplemental Security Income (SSI) benefits (but not Medicaid), and those who apply and qualify.
 In certain situations, you may be able to join, switch, or drop Medicare drug plans at other times (like if you move out of the service area or live in an institution).